Library News

 Recommended Reads

-Our Recommended Reading lists have been updated for the Autumn/ Winter term.
+Our Recommended Reading lists have been updated for the Spring term.
 These are shared with students in years 7-9 and additionally at KS4 via homework and Edulink, and posters will be displayed in the English classrooms.
 Some of our book displays in the library are also currently focused on them.
 The books have been selected to complement some of the texts used within the English curriculum and to also provide the possibility for students to expand horizons in choices made for reading.
 Whilst the lists provided are only suggestions, they do provide a place for students to start and there are some great options on the lists!
 If you wish to know more about each book, check out edulink for the full slides which provides firther information.

 2025 Spring Term Yr7 recommended reads poster with details 2025 Spring Term Year 8 recommended reads poster with detail 25 Spring Term Year 9 recommended reads poster KS4 25 Spring recommended reads